A robust implementation for solving the $S$-unit equation and several applications: Applications

 \section{Applications}

 A major application of solving $S$-unit equations is in enumerating solutions to Shafarevich-type problems, for example finding complete lists of curves of a given type with particular reduction properties.
 The blueprint for this implementation came from Smart's 1997 enumeration of all genus 2 curves over $\mathbb{Q}$ with good reduction away from $p=2$ \cite{Smart:1997}, building off earlier work with Merriman \cite{Merriman-Smart:1993}.
 In 2017, Malmskog and Rasmussen used these methods to determine all Picard curves defined over $\mathbb{Q}$ with good reduction away from $p=3$ \cite{Malmskog-Rasmussen:2016}.
 The same year, Koutsianas produced a new algorithm that uses solutions to the $S$-unit equation to find all elliptic curves over an arbitrary number field having good reduction outside $S$ \cite{Koutsianas:2017}.
+In the remainder of this article, we provide some new applications of the implementation.